 The Mystery of the Shadow: the Art of Puppetry in Education and Therapy.

 This is a Course designed for teachers, puppeteers, other artists, medical practitioners particularly if associated with those living with dementia.
-This is thoroughly practical with broad application to literacy, creative writing, and in particular the well-being which makes the educational and therapeutic processes possible.
+This is thoroughly practical with broad application to education, and in particular the well-being which makes the educational and therapeutic processes possible.
 The course is a meditation on the mystery of the shadow and how it might be used to the advantage of young and old as they grapple with the serious stresses of everyday life.

 - Daily puppet operating classes and improvisation sessions to develop your ability to respond quickly and talk through the puppet.